Glazed Pork Tenderloin with Horseradish Sauce Recipe

-- 1. Preheat oven to 425°.
-Combine salt and pepper; rub over pork.
-Place in a 13x9-in. baking pan coated with cooking spray.
+- 1. Combine salt and pepper; rub over pork.
+Place in a 13-in. x 9-in. baking pan coated with cooking spray.
 Place one sprig of rosemary under the pork and one on top.
-Bake, uncovered, 10 minutes.
+Bake, uncovered, at 425° for 10 minutes.

 - 2. Meanwhile, in a saucepan, heat preserves and horseradish until preserves are melted; stir until blended.
 Remove top rosemary sprig.
 Brush pork with 1/4 cup pineapple sauce.
-Bake 10-20 minutes longer or until thermometer reads 145°.
-Let stand 5 minutes before slicing.
-Serve with remaining sauce.
+Bake 10-20 minutes longer or until meat thermometer reads 160°.
+Let stand for 5 minutes before slicing.
+Serve with the remaining sauce.
 Yield: 4 servings.

 3 ounce-weight: 242 calories, 4g fat (1g saturated fat), 67mg cholesterol, 226mg sodium, 29g carbohydrate (0 sugars, 0 fiber), 24g protein.